¿Cuánto cuesta una montaña rusa?

 3. Long-Term Value Creation

-Over time, a signature coaster continues to anchor traffic to the park, justifying ongoing premium offerings and retaining tourist interest year after year.
+Con el tiempo, a signature coaster continues to anchor traffic to the park, justifying ongoing premium offerings and retaining tourist interest year after year.
 The surrounding businesses and premium ticket categories keep benefiting, ensuring a steady revenue lift as long as the coaster remains a headliner.

 Real-World Roller Coaster Investments: Examples and Outcomes